fortune

 ## deities of fortune

-[[Tai Sui, the Chinese deity, is in charge of people's fortune.]][^2]
+[[Tai Sui, the Chinese guardian deity of each zodiac year, is in charge of people’s fortune.]][^3]

 ## divination